 This is exactly the same product as the cold compression wrap recommended in the acute phase.
-However, it might be used to apply heat or alternating hot and cold.
+However, it might be used to apply heat or alternate hot and cold.

-These are excellent for early stage hamstring exercises.
-Both specific hamstring curl type exercises as well as more general activation and motion control exercises.
+These are excellent for early-stage hamstring exercises.
+Both specific hamstring curl-type exercises as well as more general activation and motion control exercises.
 They come in a variety of lengths, strengths and designs.
-Two or three different strength bands of about 2m is great.
+Two or three different strength bands of about 2m are great.
 You can always double them up to increase resistance.

 A neoprene thigh support provides protection and support for your hamstring muscles.
 Neoprene retains body heat which increases blood circulation and relaxes muscles.
-The more blood an injured muscle recieves, the more nutrients it gets.
-As a result, healing and recovery is improved.
+The more blood an injured muscle receives, the more nutrients it gets.
+As a result, healing and recovery are improved.
 Compression also protects and supports the muscle.

-Using a foam roller regularly is like having a deep tissue hamstring massage.
-It flushes blood through the muscle, helps stretch and relax it.
+Using a foam roller regularly is like having a deep-tissue hamstring massage.
+It flushes blood through the muscle, and helps stretch and relax it.
 Use it daily and especially before training sessions as part of your normal training routine once you have recovered.